Karen Holford: Career and research

 During her time at Rolls-Royce Holford contributed to the construction of the Adour and Pegasus engines with help from engineers across Europe and the United States and development work in advanced engineering.
 After completing the course Holford was employed at local company AB Electronic Products as a senior engineer.
 She became involved in project management for technical products which included the development and design of a thin film pressure sensor for anti-lock braking systems in BMW road cars.
 Holford also developed electronic products for Jaguar Cars and Rover motor cars.

 She started her academic career in 1990 as an advisor at Cardiff University for their Integrated Engineering course, which aimed to increase industrial participation in degree teaching and provide a cross-discipline education, and was employed by the University in the same year as a lecturer in engineering.
 Holford has published over 170 research works, including 100 peer-reviewed journal papers.
 She has led research projects totalling over £7.5 million funded from a wide variety of sources, including Engineering and Physical Sciences Research Council (EPSRC), Innovate UK, Knowledge Transfer Partnerships (KTP), European Union and industry.
 Her primary research is damage assessment inspections using acoustic emission (AE) applied across several industrial applications, including bridges, aerospace landing gear and composite materials, concrete and metals.
 Holford and her team later focussed on the improvement of AE damage location techniques, energy harvesting and embedded sensors aimed at the development of autonomous structural health monitoring systems.
 She also served as the faculty advisor for Cardiff University's Formula Student team, an UpRising ambassador, and a Director of the Compound Semiconductor Centre.
 Outside of academia Holford entered the first rounds of the 2004 Formula Woman Championship behind the wheel of a Caterham 7.

 External service

-Holford has served as a council member for UKRI STFC and a member of the ESPRC Strategic Advisory Network, having previously served as the external chair of the EPSRC Engineering Strategic Advisory Team.
-In 2019 she joined the NPL Science and Technology Advisory Council, and in 2020, took up the role of chair of the Royal Academy of Engineering Research Committee.
+Holford has served as a council member for UK Research and Innovation Science and Technology Facilities Council (STFC) and a member of the ESPRC Strategic Advisory Network, having previously served as the external chair of the EPSRC Engineering Strategic Advisory Team.
+In 2019 she joined the National Physical Laboratory Science and Technology Advisory Council, and in 2020, took up the role of chair of the Royal Academy of Engineering Research Committee.
 Holford is a leading advocate of engineering and is part of several committees and organisations that actively encourage young people to consider a career in the field.
 She is also chief executive and vice-chancellor at Cranfield University.